wp-plugins/media-file-renamer/readme.txt

 By updating the name of the image / media, this plugin will rename physically the filename nicely, update all the references to that media in the associated post if there is any (img, src, url...) and modify the guid of the media.
 You can bulk rename all your files all at once.
 The plugin has been tested with many plugins, including WP Retina 2x and WPML.

+WARNING.
+Before using the bulk renaming feature, please try to update 2-3 of your images one by one first and check if it works properly.
+If it doesn't, please contact me and we'll figure out the issue together.

 == Installation ==